-Sophomore Cliff Brown, shown handing off to Andy Huff, took over at quarterback for the Irish after Bill Etter was injured in the second quarter and directed both of Notre Dame's scoring drives. goal line.
+Sophomore Cliff Brown, shown handing off to Andy Huff, took over at quarterback for the Irish after Bill Etter was injured in the second quarter and directed both of Notre Dame's scoring drives.
+Notre Dame moved the ball back final minutes, driving to the Irish to the 17, Brown ran for five yards and, on the play, the Hurricanes' Daryl Reeh was penalized for a personal foul and ejected from the game.